o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/custom-free-function-nodes.md

 You can reference the ScriptCanvasPhysics Gem as you follow along this tutorial.
 {{< /note >}}

-### Prerequisite: Adding support for custom free function nodes to a Gem
+### Step 1: Adding support for custom free function nodes to a Gem
+{{< note >}}
+This step is only required once for the first time custom free function node creation.
+{{< /note >}}

-In your Gem's `CMakeLists.txt`, add a section for `AUTOGEN_RULES` and declare `Gem::ScriptCanvas.Extensions` as build dependency.
+In your Gem's `Code/CMakeLists.txt`, add a section for `AUTOGEN_RULES` and declare `Gem::ScriptCanvas.Extensions` as a build dependency.

 The precise place for this section will vary depending on how your Gem is configured.
 However, we recommend that your Gem define a `STATIC` library to make the code available to both runtime and editor projects.

-As an example, here is partial definition of Gem's `CMakeLists.txt` that supports Script Canvas custom nodes with following required changes:
+As an example, here is partial definition of Gem's `Code/CMakeLists.txt` that supports Script Canvas custom nodes with following required changes:
 1. `Gem::ScriptCanvas.Extensions` must be declared as `BUILD_DEPENDENCIES` of `STATIC` library
-2. Add `AUTOGEN_RULES` section for custom free function under `STATIC` library
+1. Add `AUTOGEN_RULES` section for custom free function under `STATIC` library
    ```cmake
    AUTOGEN_RULES
        *.ScriptCanvasFunction.xml,ScriptCanvasFunctionRegistry_Header.jinja,AutoGenFunctionRegistry.generated.h
        *.ScriptCanvasFunction.xml,ScriptCanvasFunctionRegistry_Source.jinja,AutoGenFunctionRegistry.generated.cpp
    ```
-3. `STATIC` library must be declared directly/indirectly as `BUILD_DEPENDENCIES` of Gem runtime/editor module
+1. `STATIC` library must be declared directly as `BUILD_DEPENDENCIES` of Gem runtime module (and it should be included as part of editor module build dependencies hierarchy)
-4. `MyGem.Static` includes two .cmake file lists.
+1. `MyGem.Static` includes two .cmake file lists.
    * We include the common files and the platform specific files which are set in `mygem_files.cmake`.
    * We include AzAutoGen ScriptCanvas free function required templates which are set in `mygem_autogen_files.cmake` (We recommend to keep this file separately for clear scope)

-   As an example:
+   Example contents of `mygem_autogen_files.cmake`:
    ```cmake
    set(FILES
        ${LY_ROOT_FOLDER}/Gems/ScriptCanvas/Code/Include/ScriptCanvas/AutoGen/ScriptCanvas_Macros.jinja